ecodynlab/GALUP/Modules 2/module1.md

 MODIS NDVI and EVI

 **Imagery Selection Guide:**
-- Images should be collected at particular times aand seasons depending on the application.
+- Images should be selected at particular times aand seasons depending on the application.
 For istance phenological differences or Land cover chnages.
 - Seasonal trends result from differences in precipitation and temperature.
 - Be aware of different annual weather conditions – For example, drought years vs. non-drought years.